iamvikramkumar/javascript/README.md

 # Javascript
-A code repo of javascript series from code and chai
+A code repo of javascript series from code and chai youtube channel